facebookexperimental/Recoil/docs/docs/guides/testing.md

 ## Testing Recoil state with asynchronous queries inside of a React component

-A common pattern for atoms is using asynchronous queries fetch the state of the atom, in a selector, or as part of an effect.
+A common pattern for atoms is using asynchronous queries to fetch the state of the atom, in a selector, or as part of an effect.
 This causes the component to be suspended.
-However, while testing, the component is suspended will not update in the DOM without acting.
+However, while testing, the component is suspended and will not update in the DOM without acting.
 To test this scenario, we need a helper function:

 ```jsx
 // act and advance jest timers